docker/extensions-sdk/docs/extensions/labels.md

 | `com.docker.extension.additional-urls` | No | A JSON array of titles and additional URLs displayed to users (in the order they appear in your metadata) in your extension's details page.
 We recommend you display the following links if they apply: documentation, support, terms of service, and privacy policy links. | `[{"title":"Documentation","url":"https://foo.bar/docs"},{"title":"Support","url":"https://foo.bar/support"},{"title":"Terms of Service","url":"https://foo.bar/tos"},{"title":"Privacy policy","url":"https://foo.bar/privacy-policy"}]` |
 | `com.docker.extension.changelog` | No | Changelog in plain text or HTML containing the change for the current version only. | `Extension changelog` or `<p>Extension changelog<ul><li>New feature A</li><li>Bug fix on feature B</li></ul></p>` |

-> "Missing required labels"
+> Missing required labels
 >
 > If any of the previous _required_ labels are missing in the `Dockerfile`, Docker Desktop considers the extension invalid and does not list it in the Marketplace.

-> "HTML content styling"
+> HTML content styling
+>
 > Docker Desktop CSS styles will be applied to the provided HTML content.
 You can make sure that it renders nicely [within the marketplace](#preview-extension-in-marketplace).
 We recommend that you follow our [CSS guidlines](../../design/design-overview/#design-principles).

 ## Preview the extension in the Marketplace